 Learning more about Kirigami's Actions will help us make our application more useful.

-A card serves as overview and an entry point for more detailed information and can offer direct access to the most important actions on an item.
+A card serves as an overview and entry point for more detailed information and can offer direct access to the most important actions of an item.